 Released on digital this weekend, the film We Summon the Darkness, directed by Marc Meyer (My Friend Dahmer), stars Alexandra Daddario (San Andreas, True Detective) as Alexis, a young woman traveling with two friends, Bev (Amy Forsyth) and Val (Maddie Hasson), to a heavy metal concert in the late 1980s.
 As the news reports on recent murders believed to be part of satanic rituals, the trio meet three guys (played by Keean Johnson Austin Swift, and Logan Miller) who want to party with them – only for things to turn very dark, very quickly, in a film that includes some fun and twisted swerves along the way.

-Fandom spoke to Daddario about immersing herself in the era of big hair and heavy metal, working alongside Johnny Knoxville (who plays Alexis’ father), and the appeal of acting in horror films.
+Fandom spoke to Daddario — who is also a producer on the film — about immersing herself in the era of big hair and heavy metal, working alongside Johnny Knoxville (who plays Alexis’ father), and the appeal of acting in horror movies.

 We Summon the Darkness isn’t just a movie set in the 80s, it’s one focused on a specific subculture, following a group of metalheads following their favorite bands around.

 “It was a world I wasn’t familiar with, actually,” noted Daddario.
 “It was really cool and it was so fun to go into work every day and get my hair crimped and have big hair and crazy outfits.
 I think it allows for our performances to be really fun and out there.
 And it deals with a time in America when we were really dealing with different things.
 I liked getting to embrace the ridiculous side of the ‘satanic panic.’”